 - 3. Open the water drain valve, and let any accumulated Priming If The Engine Has Run Out Of Fuel water drain. - 4.
 Close the water drain valve. - 5.
 Remove using a socket.
-Rotate counterclockwise for removal.
-Remove used o-ring and discard it. - 6.
+Rotate counterclockwise for removal. - 6.
 Remove the used filter cartridge from the housing and dispose of according to your local regulations. - 7.
 Wipe clean the sealing surfaces of the lid and housing. - 8.
-Install new o-ring back into ring groove on the filter housing and lubricate with clean engine oil. - 9.
+Lubricate o-ring on new filter with clean engine oil. - 9.
 Repeat steps 5 through 8 to service second filter in fuel filter assembly.